An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Related Work

 \subsection{SOTA Supervised Simplification Models}

 Traditional NLP methods heavily relied on task-specific models, which involve adapting pre-trained language models for various downstream applications.
 In sentence simplification, Martin et al.~\cite{martin-etal-2022-muss} introduced the MUSS model by fine-tuning BART~\cite{lewis-etal-2020-bart} with labeled sentence simplification datasets and/or mined paraphrases.
 Similarly, Sheang et al.~\cite{sheang-saggion-2021-controllable} fine-tuned T5~\cite{Raffel2020t5}, which is called Control-T5 in this study, achieving SOTA performance on two representative datasets: Turk and ASSET.
-These models leverage control tokens, which have been initially introduced by ACCESS~\cite{martin-etal-2020-controllable}, to modulate attributes like length, lexical complexity, and syntactic complexity during simplification.
+These models leverage control tokens, which were initially introduced by ACCESS~\cite{martin-etal-2020-controllable}, to modulate attributes like length, lexical complexity, and syntactic complexity during simplification.
 This approach allows any sequence-to-sequence model to adjust these attributes by conditioning on simplification-specific tokens, facilitating strategies that aim to shorten sentences or reduce their lexical and syntactic complexity.
-Our study employs Control-T5 as a SOTA model and compares it to GPT-4 in sentence simplification.
+Our study employs Control-T5 as the previous SOTA model and compares it to LLMs in sentence simplification.